daiki-kadowaki/judgment-transparency-principle/NON_STANDARDIZATION_NOTICE.md

 Accordingly:

-- There is no concept of being “JTP-compliant” or “JTP-conformant.”
+- There is no concept of being "JTP-compliant" or "JTP-conformant."
 - Any attempt to formalize JTP into a standard, checklist, score, or certification scheme is incompatible with the nature of this principle.
 - No organization, institution, or authority may claim ownership, custodianship,